AdamKirby07/DIY-Flipper/README.md

-# I am still working on putting doccumentation togeather.
+# I am still working on putting documentation together.

 # DIY-Flipper
 DIY-Flipper is a project created to recreate the functionality of a flipper zero in a DIY Format.